 “How do you do it?” someone asked me not long ago.
 “I never manage to form meaningful relationships with people who live where I travel,” he said.
 The man asking had been reading my writings about Sifnos, a place where seemingly every time I leave, it’s with the knowledge that I’ve made at least one more friend.
 Someone I treasure.
 Someone who in true Sifnian style will welcome me back with wide open arms next year when I return.
 Perhaps will even remember which flavour of ice cream I prefer.

 I wasn’t quite sure how to reply.
 It is true that meeting people I never expected to and having them become a part of my life is one of the great joys of my travels.
 But exactly what I do to cause this to happen, though I’ve thought about it a lot, I can’t really say.
 It’s not that I’m a wildly outgoing person.
-I am not.
+Certainly not.
 And if anything, I’m an even quieter version of myself when I’m abroad.
 So there’s no sure-fire method I can give anyone, no magical list of steps to do that will guarantee they’ll be surrounded by new friends.
 However, when I think over my past travels, the way I’ve approached them and the happy adventures that have followed, certain patterns emerge.

 I am married to a man who is a photographer and who has discovered that it takes time to discover the essence of a place.
 We stay now wherever we go for a while, a month if we can manage it.
 And if there’s one thing we’ve learned, it’s that the longer we stay, the more interesting a place becomes.